-Having established systems and processes is what really makes a productized service scalable.
-Meaning, your expenses do NOT go hand in hand with revenue, and the business actually becomes more profitable as it grows.
+Having established systems and processes is what really helps with scaling your services.
+Meaning, your expenses do not go hand in hand with revenue, and the business actually becomes more profitable as it grows.

 Contrary to popular belief, you don’t need the perfect, most optimized setup for selling services when you’re just starting out.
-Because at that stage you don’t really know what’s going to work yet.
+At that stage, you don’t really know what’s going to work yet.

 4. Your people

-Services business run on people, there’s no way around that.
+A services business runs on people—there’s no way around that.